Skip to main content

 • One for non-interactive events: checkout and purchase.

 • One for interactive events: removeFromCart (for the removeFromCart type of event, the user interacts with an element on the page by clicking the Remove from cart button.
-This is why this type of event is considered an interactive event by Google Analytics) and addToCart.
+This is why this type of event is considered an interactive event by Google Universal Analytics) and addToCart.

 Create the non-interactive event trigger